 When the first edition appeared, Dudley was seventy-three years old.
 The work consisted of three volumes in different formats; some of the charts had to be folded down several times to make them fit the size of the volumes.
 This "shortcoming" (as it is called in the Avvertimento to the second edition) was repaired by enlarging the work to two volumes of uniform atlas size.

-The atlas also includes a proposal for the construction of a fleet of five rates (sizes) of ships, which Dudley had designed and described.
+The atlas also includes a proposal for constructing a fleet of five rates (sizes) of ships, which Dudley had designed and described.
 Dell'Arcano del Mare was reprinted in Florence in 1661 without the charts of the first edition.
-Later mapmakers chose not to copy Dudley's style and so it became a unique and rare relic in the history of cartography.
+Later, mapmakers chose not to copy Dudley's style and so it became a unique and rare relic in the history of cartography.
 Lucini recorded that he had spent 12 years and 5,000 pounds of copper to produce the plates.

-The Arcano de Mare was a monumental and totally original task, the charts, representations of instruments and diagrams all engraved on huge quantities of copper over many years with an exactitude incorporating the minutest detail and printed on the best possible paper.
-The whole surpassed anything published before and was not equalled in quantity until fifty years later in France under Louis XIV.
+The Arcano de Mare was a monumental and totally original task; the charts, representations of instruments and diagrams were all engraved on huge quantities of copper over many years with an exactitude incorporating the minutest detail and printed on the best possible paper.
+The whole surpassed anything published before and was not equaled in quantity until fifty years later in France under Louis XIV.

 Antonio Francesco Lucini,